Elgg/Elgg/docs/appendix/faqs/general.rst

 WSOD on settings pages in 2.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you place your ``settings.php`` file in the installation root, Apache's MultiViews option will interfere with loading URLs beginning with ``/settings``.

-If you cannot disable MultiViews, there are a couple lines you must uncomment in your ``.htaccess`` file.
-These can be found in ``/install/config/htaccess.dist``.
+For this reason, ``/install/config/htaccess.dist`` now disables Apache's MultiViews.
+Manually copy the ``Options -MultiViews`` declaration into your existing ``.htaccess`` file.

+In the rare case that Apache does not allow disabling this option, you'll either have to disable it via your main Apache config/vhost, or move your ``settings.php`` file into Elgg's ``engine`` directory.

 Page not found